xin-wang-kr/word2vec-chatbot-lecture/README.md

 ## Assignment:
 * Students need to package all necessary components into the whole chatbot application.
 * Students need to publish the packaged chatbot application through [Streamlit Cloud](https://streamlit.io/cloud) and submit app url to Brightspace.
 * The submitted word2vec-based question-answer chatbot application will be evaluated by three query questions, listed in assignment guidance.
+* Please read assignment guidance for more details.

 ## Related chatbot application example
 - Patient experience chatbot application: https://xin-wang-kr.github.io/px-collection-AI-chatbot/